willayy/TDA357-Databaser/Labb2/README.md

-ER_diagram is a .xml file that you can open with draw.io webapp or probably any other xml viewer.
+ER-diagram.draWIO is a .xml file that you can open with draw.io webapp or probably any other xml viewer.